 3. They hold the system of record for the APIs in code – making them difficult to understand beyond developers (and therefore hard to get the whole team playing!)
 We have a blog post on the difference between a runtime API catalog in a developer portal and a holistic catalog here.

 Q6: How do we ensure the digital building blocks are properly governed?

 Your digital building blocks, once realized as APIs, Services, and Events, need to be enterprise-grade quality.
 That means reliable, reusable, consistent, and with a great consumer experience.
 Enterprise-quality APIs means more than API style guides with a manual approval process.
 With the right platform, flexible auto-enforcement, and by applying rules upstream in the lifecycle, APIs, Services, and Events can be aligned to a whole governance model; including conformance to governance rules, coding rules, data standards, and industry standards.
 The second webinar in our Becoming a Digital Enterprise series was recently hosted, and covers API governance strategy for enterprises in full.
 You can watch our API governance webinar here.

 The ignite Platform supports Digital Recombination for Enterprises

 To see digital recombination in action, we recommend you download the full webinar recording here.
 John took us through practical examples of enabling digital recombination at each stage of the roadmap: API, Service and Event chaos to digital building block catalog, assisted normalization and standardization of assets, and capturing and managing digital complexity.

-Don’t forget to take a look at our upcoming webinars in the Becoming a Digital Enterprise Series – we have 6 more webinars upcoming covering the following topics:
+Don’t forget to take a look at our upcoming webinars in the Becoming a Digital Enterprise Series – we have these upcoming: